-As the number of medicine shortages grows, so does the awareness about their frequency, consequences, and root causes.
+As the number of medicine shortages grows, so does the awareness about its frequency, consequences, and root causes.
 Awareness draws public and political attention and is propelling several initiatives in an attempt to find workable solutions.
-As part of a broader Pharmaceutical Strategy for Europe, the European Commission organized Structured dialogue on security of medicines supply during 2021.
-While the work developed acted as the precursor to several measures currently being discussed, the outcomes6 were lacking actionable solutions as it was clearly demonstrated by the shortages of antibiotics7 during the winter 2022/2023.
-This issue compelled 22 Member States to co-sign a nonpaper on Improving the security of medicines supply in Europe in 2023.
-In this non-paper8 countries introduced the concept of an EU solidarity mechanism, reinforced the call for a European list of critical medicines and called on the European Commission to advance a Critical Medicines Act.
-This clear call to action is in parallel with the proposals advanced by the European Commission in its reform of the EU pharmaceutical legislation, the first version of the Union list of critical medicines published in 2023, the European Commission Communication on medicine shortages9, and the constitution of the Critical Medicines Alliance.
-The Alliance debuted its work in Spring 2024 and provides the background for the various actions at EU being developed to address the issue of medicine shortages in Europe.
+As part of a broader Pharmaceutical Strategy for Europe, Commission European organized Structured dialogue on security of medicines supply during 2021.
+While the work developed acted as the precursor to several measures currently being discussed, the outcomes6 were manifestly lacking actionable solutions as it was clearly demonstrated by the shortages of antibiotics during the winter 2022/2023.
+This issue compelled 22 Member States to co-sign a non-paper on Improving the security of medicines supply in Europe in 2023.
+In this nonpaper8 countries introduced the concept of an EU solidarity mechanism, reinforced the call for a European list of critical medicines and called on the European Commission to advance a Critical Medicines Act.
+This clear call to action is in parallel with the proposals advanced by the European Commission in its reform of the EU pharmaceutical legislation, the first version of the Union list of critical medicines published in the European Commission 2023, Communication on medicine shortages9, and the constitution of the Critical Medicines Alliance.
+The Alliance is expected to debut its work in 2024 and provide the background for the various actions at EU being developed to address the issue of medicine shortages in Europe.